mfarache/jekyll-now/_posts/2020-05-18-Query-S3-Athena-AWS-Glue.md

 SELECT * FROM "sample_db"."sample_report_table" limit 10;
 ```

-If you get your results nicely formatted that is all to start querying data!
+If you get your results nicely formatted that is all you need to start querying data!

-If you get error feedback from UI console such as:
+NOTE: If you stumble with error feedback from UI console such as:

 ````
 HIVE_CURSOR_ERROR: Row is not a valid JSON Object - JSONException: A JSONObject text must end with '}' at 2 [character 3 line 1]
 ```

-Review your JSON file.
-It must be in one single line, otherwisw you will be banging your
+Review your JSON file in S3.
-head as I did till I found this valuable link:
+It's very important the file is in a single line, no EOL characters or anything ...otherwise you will be banging your head as I did till I found this valuable link:
 https://aws.amazon.com/premiumsupport/knowledge-center/error-json-athena/
 ````